getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ## App Context

-Describes the application.
-As opposed to the runtime, this is the actual application that was running and carries meta data about the current session.
+App context describes the application.
+As opposed to the runtime, this is the actual application that was running and carries metadata about the current session.

 `app_start_time`:

 : _Optional_.
-Formatted UTC timestamp when the application was started by the user.
+Formatted UTC timestamp when the user started the application.

 `device_app_hash`:

 : _Optional_.
-Application specific device identifier.
+Application-specific device identifier.

 `build_type`:

 : _Optional_.
-String identifying the kind of build, e.g. `testflight`.
+String identifying the kind of build.
+For example, `testflight`.

 `app_identifier`: